FocusNestProject/focusnest-services/README.md

 ## API Reference

-This section captures the endpoint-level contract for the three audited backend services (Focus, Progress, and User).
+This section captures the endpoint-level contract for the core backend services.
 All endpoints are authenticated behind the Gateway API in production.
 When calling services directly in local development, pass the `X-User-ID` header.

 ### Conventions